Michali24/Recipe-Website/README.md

 ---

-## Smart Ranking Algorithm – TOP10 Page
+## Smart Ranking Algorithm – TOP 10 Recipes

 The platform includes a dedicated page that displays the **Top 10 recipes**, based on a custom **greedy algorithm** I developed.